AltusConsulting/dnacentercli/README.rst

 **Note:**

-There are differences accross platforms about JSON strings.
+There are differences across platforms about JSON strings.

 On \*nix based systems and command lines, the following is a valid JSON string representation: